 Flat leaf parsley to garnish

 Drain, rinse and mash the white beans in a mixing bowl using a potato masher.
-Add the lemon, olive oil, garlic, salt and pepper to the beans and stir to combine.
+Add the lemon juice and peel, olive oil, garlic, salt and pepper to the beans and stir to combine.
 Slice the white and pale green parts of the onion and fold into to the mixture.
 Taste for seasoning.
 Scoop one heaping teaspoonful or so on each endive leaf.
 Garnish with leaf of parsley.